 After

-A few common scenarios might include:
+A few common scenarios include:

 - Continuous Deployment workflows, where tasks have side effects of modifying external resources and need to run in a specific order